pycom/pycom-documentation/content/pymesh/simple-example.md

 ## What is Pymesh micropython library?

-Pymesh micropython library is a set of scripts included (as frozen) in the Pymesh firmware binary release (not yet released).
+The Pymesh Micropython library is a set of frozen scripts in the Pymesh firmware binary release (which has not yet been released).

 [Open-source on github](https://github.com/pycom/pycom-libraries/tree/master/lib/pymesh)

-It allows users to use Pymesh in a few lines of code, as shown in the following code snippet.
+It allows users to access Pymesh in a few lines of code, as shown in the following code snippet.

 ```python